 Medicare scams are most frequent during the period of open enrollment, which is every year from October 15th to December 7th - but they can happen at any time of the year.
 For this reason, it's important to be aware of the different types of scams that are circulating.

-These are the most common Medicare phone scams at the moment:
+These are the most common Medicare phone scams:

-- You receive a call that states you will lose coverage unless you join a specific prescription plan.
+You receive a call stating you will lose Medicare coverage unless you join a specific prescription plan.
 Medicare Part D, which covers prescriptions, is optional and doesn't affect your Part A and Part B coverage.

-- You receive a Medicare representative impostor call, and they ask you for payment and billing information, such as a bank account or credit card number.
+You receive a Medicare representative impostor phone call, and they ask you for payment and billing information, such as a bank account or credit card number.
 Real Medicare representatives are not allowed to ask you for payment over the phone.
 Hang up on anyone calling and asking for a payment.

 How Can You Stop Medicare Fraud?

-Though the FBI is fighting against fraud it's still very important that Medicare recipients do the following in order to protect themselves from scams:
+Though the FBI is fighting against fraud, it's still crucial that Medicare recipients do the following to protect themselves from scams:

 - Check your monthly statement.
-Look for suspicious charges that you don't recognize and report them.
+Look for suspicious charges that you do not recognize and report them.

 - Consult your primary care physician.
-Don't make decisions about new prescriptions and treatments that are being offered to you without first consulting your healthcare provider.
+Do not make decisions about new prescriptions and treatments without first consulting your healthcare provider.

 - Do not trust unknown callers or your caller ID.
 Fraudsters often make robocalls using a wide variety of numbers.
 They may also use spoofing to make a number appear legitimate.
 In general, people making unsolicited calls and offering medical services or products should not be trusted.
 The same is true for callers stating that they are calling from Medicare.
 Hang up and call Medicare directly.

 What to Do If You Suspect Medicare Fraud?

-You can also report phone numbers related to Medicare phone scams to the FTC.
+You can also report phone numbers related to Medicare phone scams to the Federal Trade Commission (FTC).

-In addition, help warn others by downloading our iPhone caller ID app.
-If you don't have an iPhone, then first run a reverse phone lookup on the scammer's number here on our website, and then report it so other visitors know to avoid this number.
+Additionally, help warn others by downloading our iPhone caller ID app.
+If you don't have an iPhone, then first run a reverse phone lookup on the scammer's phone number on our website, and then report it, so other visitors know to avoid this number.